lancecaraccioli/MyGlass/README.md

 MyGlass
 =======

-My experiments in Google Glass
+My experiments in Google Glass (and Android Studio)